 It's a unique way to establish generational wealth

 Investing is one way to create generational wealth.
-Some may purchase a valuable bottle or cask of whiskey now with the intention of passing it on to their children later.
+Some may purchase a valuable bottle or cask of whiskey now to pass it on to their children later.

 In certain cases, you may even be able to sell a whiskey collection to help pay for college or the down payment on a home.